-Hurricane Maria Heads Toward Puerto Rico; Expected To Become Major Storm
+Hurricane Maria Heads Toward Puerto Rico, Expected To Become Major Storm

-Hurricane Maria, a Category 1 storm, will hit the Leeward Islands on the edge of the Caribbean Sea Monday night, forecasters say, threatening areas that are still coping with the devastation brought by Hurricane Irma two weeks ago.
+Hurricane Maria, a Category 2 storm, will hit the Leeward Islands on the edge of the Caribbean Sea on Monday night, forecasters say, threatening areas that are still coping with the devastation brought by Hurricane Irma two weeks ago.
 Predictions call for it to pass straight over Puerto Rico on Wednesday.

 "Significant strengthening is forecast during the next 48 hours, and Maria is expected to become a dangerous major hurricane before it moves through the Leeward Islands," the National Hurricane Center says.

-Maria's maximum winds are currently at 90 mph; they could reach 140 mph over the next 48 hours, the center said Monday.
+Maria's maximum winds are currently at 110 mph, after rising from 90 mph earlier Monday; they could reach 140 mph over the next 48 hours, the center said.
+The storm is heading west-northwest at nearly 13 mph.

-A hurricane warning — meaning hurricane conditions are expected to strike — has been issued for the islands of Guadeloupe, Dominica, St. Kitts, Nevis, and Montserrat, and Martinique.
+A hurricane warning — meaning hurricane conditions are expected to strike — has been issued for the islands of Guadeloupe, Dominica, St. Kitts, Nevis, Montserrat, St. Lucia and Martinique.
 A tropical storm warning is in effect for Antigua and Barbuda.

-Puerto Rico and the neighboring the British and U.S. Virgin Islands are under a hurricane watch, meaning hurricane conditions are possible within 48 hours.
+Puerto Rico and the neighboring British and U.S. Virgin Islands are under a hurricane watch, meaning hurricane conditions are possible within 48 hours.

-An Air Force Reserve Unit Hurricane Hunter aircraft is scheduled to fly a route in and around Maria this morning to investigate the storm's development, the hurricane center said.
+An Air Force Reserve Unit Hurricane Hunter aircraft flew on a route in and around Maria this morning to investigate the storm's development, the hurricane center said.

 Unlike Irma, which took a relatively flat westward angle as it raked Barbuda, St. Martin, Cuba and other islands and stormed toward the Florida Keys, Maria is expected to take a sharper northwest tack, passing east of the Turks and Caicos as it heads toward the Bahamas.

-Maria puts many of those same areas at risk — including the Virgin Islands, parts of which were hit by Irma's eye wall before the storm veered north.
-The different approach also means that Puerto Rico and other islands that suffered only glancing blows from Irma could now be directly confronted with hurricane conditions.
+Maria puts many of those same areas at risk — including the Virgin Islands, parts of which were hit by Irma's eye wall before that storm veered north.
+Maria's different approach also means that Puerto Rico and other islands that suffered only glancing blows from Irma could now be directly confronted with hurricane conditions.

 On Monday morning, Puerto Rico's emergency officials were meeting to plan their response to Maria.